dpanshug/mcp-docs/docs/getting-started.md

 ## Overview

-This documentation MCP server provides seamless integration between your documentation and Cursor IDE, allowing AI assistants to access and search through your documentation in real-time.
+This MCP Docs server provides seamless integration between your documentation and Cursor IDE, allowing AI assistants to access and search through your documentation in real-time.

 ## Features